-It’s decided – you want to care for a kitten.
+It’s decided – you want to care for a cat.
 But before you open up your home to your new best friend, you’ll want to swat up on litter training.
 Here’s our guide on the main types of litter (and litter trays), plus where you’ll want to place them.
-Let’s make potty training your kitten a breeze!

 Choosing the right litter tray

 When learning how to litter train your cat – especially if they’re a kitten – it’s important to remember that accidents will happen.
-No matter what happens, stay calm and do not get angry.
-Reward your kitten with treats when they use their litter tray (and smart up on how to get rid of cat pee smell for when they don’t!).
-It’s also a good idea to keep an eye out for your kitten eating litter or playing with it – distracting them with toy instead.
+No matter what happens, stay calm and don’t get angry.
+Reward your cat with treats when they use their litter tray (and smart up on how to get rid of cat pee smell for when they don’t!).
+It’s also a good idea to keep an eye out for your kitten eating litter or playing with it – distracting them with a toy instead.

-When choosing a cat litter box for your feline friend, there are 3 main things to consider:
+When choosing a cat litter box for your feline friend, there are three main things to consider:

 1. Where you will place the cat litter tray